Counter-recruitment: Early history

 The counter-recruitment movement was the successor to the anti-draft movement with the end of conscription in the United States in 1973, just after the end of the Vietnam War.
 The military increased its recruiting efforts, with the total number of recruiters, recruiting stations, and dollars spent on recruiting each more than doubling between 1971 and 1974.
-Anti-war and anti-draft activists responded with a number of initiatives, using tactics similar to those used by counter-recruiters today.
+Anti-war movements and anti-draft activists responded with a number of initiatives, using tactics similar to those used by counter-recruiters today.
 Activists distributed leaflets to students, publicly debated recruiters, and used equal-access provisions to obtain space next to recruiters to dispute their claims.
 The American Friends Service Committee (A.F.S.C.) and the Central Committee for Conscientious Objectors (C.C.C.O.) began publishing counter-recruitment literature and attempting to coordinate the movement nationally.
 These organizations have been continuously involved in counter-recruitment to the present day.

+Criticisms of military recruitment

+Counter-recruitment activists and scholars argue that the U.S. government targets low-income, Black, and Brown youth for recruitment in the U.S. military.
+The 2001 No Child Left Behind Act allowed recruiters access to school campuses nationwide.
+Such access encourages the "predatory" recruitment that concern many PTAs, teachers, and others.
+Hagopian and Barker note the following "predatory behavior" encouraged in the U.S. Army's handbook of the School's Recruiting Program (SRP):"Be so helpful and so much a part of the school scene that you are in constant demand.
+Attend athletic events at the HS [high school].
+Deliver donuts and coffee for the faculty once a month.
+Offer to be a timekeeper at football games.
+[And, in a particularly cynical gesture, given Martin Luther King's views on war and militarism] Martin Luther King, Jr.'s birthday is in January.
+Wear your dress blues and participate in school events commemorating this holiday.(p2,5-6)"Hagopian and Barker explain how the behavior of military recruiters on high school campuses mirrors what child psychologist's describe as "grooming" or "predatory".
+Predatory groomers, they point out, tend to be "exceptionally charming and/or helpful" while "failing to honor clear boundaries.".